 Topics covered in Year 8 are a good stepping stone for GCSE work in Year 9.
 Students work with three tenses and so can reach level 7 of the National Curriculum.
 Students have a good understanding of Spanish syntax and are able to work confidently in a range of tenses, manipulating and recycling language to speak and write with confidence.

-Studying a language will improve all communication skills, which are the foundations of future career success.
-Colleges, universities and employers all value a language qualification due to the expansion of the European Union.
-Many universities are now offering joint degrees, such as Spanish with Physics or Spanish with History.
-By studying a modern foreign language you will have a greater choice of career pathways in Britain and abroad.
+First and foremost studying a language is fun.
+It will also improve all communication skills, which are the foundations of future career success as well as broaden your knowledge of other cultures.
+Colleges, universities and employers all value a language qualification due to the expansion of the European Union and many universities now offer joint degrees, such as Spanish with Physics or Spanish with History.
+By studying a modern foreign language you will have a greater choice of career pathways both in Britain and abroad.
 In this global world, if you can communicate in other languages, the more valuable you are as an employee.
-Spanish will be one of the leading languages in the global economy over the next twenty years.

 What will I learn?